-Here is a photo I took of homes near West Park, Allentown, PA, in June 2017.
+Here is a photo of Norristown Farm Park in November, 2017.

 Here is the painting done from this scene, also in November, 2017.
 It’s acrylics on board, 18″ x 24″ on wood board.

 For the past several years we have eaten Thanksgiving lunch at the Hotel Bethlehem in Bethlehem, PA.
 I can recommend it very highly.

 One year I took a photo of the chef at the omelet-preparation area, and made a tile.